Download and adapt our shortlisting grid

 Anonymise application forms

-This is explained in the statutory code of practice for employment from the Equality and Human Rights Commission (see page 228).
+This is explained in the statutory code of practice for employment from the Equality and Human Rights Commission (page 241).

 Collect criminal records self-declarations after you've shortlisted candidates

-You should ask shortlisted candidates to complete a self-declaration form, according to KCSIE, paragraph 216.
+You should ask shortlisted candidates to complete a self-declaration form concerning any criminal records or information that would make them unsuitable to work with children, according to Keeping Children Safe in Education (KCSIE) 2023 (paragraph 216).
 Your school leaders will manage this part of the process for you.

-The purpose of the self-disclosure is to inform the conversations you have with shortlisted candidates, not to help you decide who to shortlist.
+The purpose of the self-declaration is to inform the conversations you have with shortlisted candidates, not to help you decide who to shortlist.

 Consider carrying out an online search on shortlisted candidates

-This could help identify any incidents or issues that have happened, and are publicly available online, which you might want to explore with the applicant at interview.
-This is explained in paragraph 220 of KCSIE for September 2022.
+This could help identify any incidents or issues that have happened and are publicly available online, which you might want to explore with the applicant at interview.
+You should inform shortlisted candidates that you might carry out these searches.
+This is explained in paragraph 221 of KCSIE 2023.
 Your school leaders will manage this part of the process for you.

 As an extra step to avoid bias, you might want to have someone who's not on the shortlisting and interview panel carry out the searches.
-This could be your school business manager or HR team, if you have one.
+This could be your SBM or HR team, if you have one.

 This advice came from our internal HR expert.